 Mehmet Citak, 34, of Bradford Abbas, Dorset was convicted at Bristol Crown Court last year of two counts of rape and seven counts of sexual assault.
 He was jailed for 20 years.

 Ahmet Kurtyemez, 29, from Swindon, was sentenced to 12 years for six counts of sexual assault.

-If you feel that you or a loved one was failed by Social Services or other agencies during childhood, please do not hesitate to contact us in the strictest of confidence.
+If you feel that you or a loved one was failed by Social Services or other agencies during childhood, please do not hesitate to contact our Social Services Abuse & Neglect team in the strictest of confidence.